GarmanGroup/RIDL/README.md

 deleteIntermediateFiles TRUE
 ```

-`dir` The directory where the output files should be written.
+`dir` is the directory where the output files should be written.

 The dataset information for the damage series is broken down into three sections: `INITIALDATASET`, `LATERDATASET` and `PHASEDATASET`.